otammato/CICD_AWS_Pipeline/README.md

 </p>
 <br><br>

-And behold the static website!
+And here is the static website!
 That we are able to view due to the read permissions given to the public.
 <br><br>